linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 We are left with this question: Is option pricing consistent with standard discounted cash flow calculations?
 The answer is yes.
 We can use the true distribution for the future stock price in computing the expected payoff to the option.
 This expected payoff can then be discounted with a rate based on the stock's required return.

-Discounted cash flow is not used in practice to price options because there is no reason to do so: However, we present two examples of valuing an option using real probabilities to see the difficulty in using real probabilities, and also to understand how to determine the risk of an option.
+Discounted cash flow is not used in practice to price options because there is no reason to do so.
+However, we present two examples of valuing an option using real probabilities to see the difficulty in using real probabilities, and also to understand how to determine the risk of an option.

 Suppose that the continuously compounded expected return on the stock is  $\alpha$  and that the stock does not pay dividends.
 Then if  $p$  is the true probability of the stock going up,  $p$  must be consistent with  $u$ ,  $d$ , and  $\alpha$ :